Cray-HPE/docs-csm/operations/utility_storage/Alternate_Storage_Pools.md

 rbd showmapped
 ```

 **NOTE:** There should be no output from the above unless other `rbd` devices are mapped on the node.
-In this case, it is a master node which typically will have no mapped `rbd` devices.
+In this case, it is a master node, which typically will not have mapped `rbd` devices.

 Then run the following commands on the destination node (that is, the node where the `rbd` device is being remapped to).